wordDocGenerator Step

 You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete any missing configuration steps after import, such as file path references and database connections.
 Then, save the definition to confirm the changes.

 Click here to download the sample files.